Updated: Feb 10

 Below I have outlined a number of points that you should be taken into consideration prior to attempting this test.

-If possible perform the test away from other gym users – for the reasons: a) you do not want to be disturbed or distracted; b) you do not want someone knocking into you; c) if for any reason the weight must be ditched you do not want to ditch it on that unsuspecting person to your left performing a set of sit-ups.
+Step 4: If possible perform the test away from other gym users – for the reasons: a) you do not want to be disturbed or distracted; b) you do not want someone knocking into you; c) if for any reason the weight must be 'ditched' you do not want to ditch it on that unsuspecting person to your left performing sit-ups.

 12 minute Cooper run (cardiovascular): the subject aims to cover the greatest possible distance in 12 minutes.
 Typically the Cooper run is conducted on a track or flat open space such as sports field.
 However, it can be performed on a treadmill.